Can Indian Students Bring Their Spouse to Ireland? A 2026 Guide

 2. How can my spouse work in Ireland?

-If you’re on a Critical Skills or General Employment Permit, your spouse can work full-time with Stamp 1G.
+If you’re on a Critical Skills Employment Permit, your spouse can work immediately with Stamp 1G.
+If you’re on a General Employment Permit, they can apply after 12 months and typically receive Stamp 1G at that point.

 3. How soon can my spouse join me?